GrahamDumpleton/mod_wsgi/docs/user-guides/frequently-asked-questions.rst

 *Q*: Is there a way of having a WSGI application provide user authentication for resources outside of the application such as static files, CGI scripts or even a distinct application?
-In other words, something akin to being able to define access, authentication and authorisation handlers in mod_python.

 *A*: mod_wsgi provides support for hooking into the Apache access, authentication and authorisation handler phases.
 This doesn't allow full control of how the Apache handler is implemented, but does allow control over how user credentials are validated, determination of what groups a user is a member of and whether specific hosts are allowed access.
-This is generally more than sufficient and makes the task somewhat simpler than needing to implement a full handler like in mod_python as Apache and mod_wsgi do all the hard work.
+This is generally more than sufficient and makes the task somewhat simpler than implementing a full Apache handler in C, since Apache and mod_wsgi do all the hard work.

 For further information see :doc:`../user-guides/access-control-mechanisms`.